Canvas Upgrades

 The main issue in the design was how I would attach the awnings to the hatches.
 I finally decided the simplest fastener would be Dot snaps, but then how to attach the snap stud to the hatch frame.

 My initial solution was to use pop rivets, but I wasn't sure if the pressure of a pop rivet might deform the stud.
 I was also more than a little anxious about drilling holes in the frame.
 Jack Tyler suggested using J-B Weld, which I had not considered until that moment.
 Then the issue was whether J-B Weld would hold the stud to the frame when the snap fastener is pulled apart.
 I had purchased a piece of flat aluminum stock to test the pop rivets and I used that to test the J-B Weld.
 That test seemed to be successful so I attached four studs to the hatch over the galley with J-B Weld.
-The picture on the right shows the snap stud on the frame.
-Actually this particular stud did come loose when I first pulled the snap fastener apart.
-I did not get enough epoxy on the stud base, so I re-attached it.

 One of the problems using adhesive to attach the studs to the frame is that the frame is an extrusion, actually a flat tube rather than a solid piece of flat stock.
 The inner and outer surfaces are not parallel, which makes it difficult to put a clamp on the stud when it is glued to the frame.
 This is less true on the sides of the frame, but a significant problem on the front of the frame.